-Pompholyx eczema (also known as dyshidrotic eczema) is a type of eczema that affects the hands and feet.
+Pompholyx eczema (also known as dyshidrotic eczema/dermatitis) is a type of eczema that usually affects the hands and feet.
 In most cases, pompholyx eczema involves the development of intensely itchy, watery blisters, mostly affecting the sides of the fingers, the palms of the hands and soles of the feet.
 Some people have pompholyx eczema on their hands and/or feet with other types of eczema elsewhere on the body.
 This condition can occur at any age but is usually seen in adults under 40, and is more common in women.

 What causes pompholyx eczema?

-The exact causes of pompholyx eczema are not known, although it is thought that factors such as stress, sensitivity to metal compounds (such as nickel, cobalt or chromate), heat and sweating can aggravate it.
-Fifty percent of people with pompholyx have atopic eczema as well, or a family history of atopic eczema.
+The exact causes of pompholyx eczema are not known, although it is thought that factors such as stress, sensitivity to metal compounds (such as nickel, cobalt or chromate), heat and sweating can aggravate this condition.
+Fifty percent (50%) of people with pompholyx have atopic eczema as well, or a family history of atopic eczema.
 Pompholyx eczema can coexist with fungal infections, so assessment should include checking for the presence of any fungal infection on the hands and feet.

-The hands and feet are areas of the body that are also prone to contact dermatitis.
-Contact dermatitis involves a skin reaction that usually occurs within a few hours or days of exposure to an irritant or allergen.
+A reaction could be the result of contact with potential irritants such as soap, detergents, solvents, acids/alkalis, chemicals and soil, causing irritant contact dermatitis.
+Or there could be an allergic reaction to a substance that is not commonly regarded as an irritant, such as rubber or nickel, causing allergic contact dermatitis.
 It is possible to have been in contact with a substance for years without any problems and then suddenly develop a sensitivity to it.
-If you identify a pattern in your pompholyx eczema, tell your healthcare professional, as allergy patch testing may be appropriate.
+If you identify a pattern, tell your healthcare professional as allergy patch testing may be appropriate.

-How is it treated?
+How is pompholyx eczema treated?

 If your hands and feet are sore and weepy, and yellow crusting is present, you may have a bacterial infection.
 This will require a course of oral antibiotics, prescribed by your doctor or other healthcare professional.